EEEGuba/Ryanair-Zendesk-Tampermonkey-addons/README.md

-to use script
+to use scripts:

+Select and go into the folder named after the script you want to use

-click on main above this (not the drop down menu)
+click on the script version you want

 click raw and copy text or copy directly from the file you see